opossumactual/onotes/README.md

   - If you forget your password, you must delete `~/.notes_tui/auth.json` to reset
   - After deleting auth.json, run the install script again to set up password protection (or skip it)
   - To change password settings, delete `~/.notes_tui/auth.json` and reinstall
-- The editor only appears when you select or create a note - this prevents accidentally typing into an empty void
-- Give your notes descriptive titles using the title field at the top of the editor
+- **Navigation Tips**:
+  - The active panel has a highlighted background so you always know where you are
+  - Press `Escape` anytime to quickly return to the notes list
   - Navigate quickly using number keys (1, 2, 3) to jump between panels
   - Press `Tab` to move between the title field and editor
   - Vim users will feel at home with `j`/`k` navigation in lists
+- The editor only appears when you select or create a note - this prevents accidentally typing into an empty void
+- Give your notes descriptive titles using the title field at the top of the editor
 - `Ctrl+D` is context-aware: it deletes folders when focused on the folders panel, and notes when focused elsewhere
 - Resize your terminal window at any time - the layout will adjust automatically
 - Text automatically wraps at 80 characters per line, breaking at word boundaries